 When you board a flight, you generally find members of the cabin crew waiting by the airplane door.
 They welcome you aboard (usually), and then you head to your seat (sometimes with their help), you put away your bags, and you settle in for the hours ahead.
 But have you ever wondered what the crew is thinking during all that?
 What are the things that flight attendants notice when you board a plane?

-A popular Quora thread from a couple years ago drew some great answers to this question, which Travel + Leisure rounded up in a post.
+An old but popular Quora thread drew some great answers to this question.
 It sheds some good light on the job of a flight attendant and the in-flight experience.
 One thing flight attendants look for first, for example, is whether you’re inebriated.
-“According to Sjaak Schulteis, who was a cabin attendant for Lufthansa for 30 years, drunk passengers can be refused entry aboard the aircraft.
+According to Sjaak Schulteis, who was a cabin attendant for Lufthansa for 30 years, drunk passengers can be refused entry aboard the aircraft.
 ‘If a guest coming aboard is drunk or intoxicated by any drug, it can happen that he or she is not allowed to enter the plane. […] The first impression is often the right one, and we do refuse passengers who might be a danger for the safety of that flight.
 So far I have refused four passengers and was luckily backed up by the purser and captain.
-All of these were drunken passengers.'”
+All of these were drunken passengers.’

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.